Pasar Klang LRT station

 The Pasar Klang LRT station is a light rapid transit (LRT) station that serves the suburb of Kawasan 17 Klang in Selangor, Malaysia.
 It is one of the stations on the Shah Alam line.
 The station is an elevated rapid transit station in Klang, Selangor, Malaysia, forming part of the Klang Valley Integrated Transit System.

 History

 This is the eighteenth station along the RM9 billion line project, with the line's maintenance depot located in Johan Setia, Klang.
-This LRT station will be expected to be operational in late 2025.
-It will have facilities such as a multi-story park and ride, kiosks, restrooms, elevators, taxi stands, and feeder buses.
+It has facilities such as a park and ride, kiosks, restrooms, elevators, taxi stands, and feeder buses.